StevenBlack/hosts/readme.md

 ## Generate your own amalgamated hosts file

 The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate an amalgamated hosts file based on the sources in the local `data/` subfolder.
-The script will prompt ask you if it should fetch updated versions over the web (defined by the update.info text file in each source's folder), or it will use the `hosts` file that's already there.
+The script will prompt you Whether it should fetch updated versions (from locations defined by the update.info text file in each source's folder), otherwise it will use the `hosts` file that's already there.

 **Usage**